Ian Poveda: Leeds United

-On 24 January 2020, Poveda signed for Leeds United on a four-and-a-half year contract until the end of the 2023–24 season for an undisclosed fee and was assigned the number 7 shirt, with Poveda stating he was very excited to work under his new manager Marcelo Bielsa.
-He made his Leeds debut on 21 June 2020 as a second-half substitute in a 2–0 Championship defeat at Cardiff City.
+On 24 January 2020, Poveda signed for Leeds United on a four-and-a-half-year contract until June 2024 for an undisclosed fee and was assigned the number 7 shirt.
+Poveda stated that he was very excited to work under his new manager Marcelo Bielsa.
+He made his Leeds debut on 21 June, as a second-half substitute in a 2–0 Championship defeat at Cardiff City.

 After the English professional football season was paused in March 2020 due to the impact of the COVID-19 pandemic on association football, the season was resumed during June, where Poveda earned promotion with Leeds to the Premier League and also become the EFL Championship Champions for the 2019–20 season in July after the successful resumption of the season.

 His first start of the 2020–21 season came on 16 September 2020 for Premier League Leeds in a 1–1 draw against Hull City in the EFL Cup.
-He made his Premier League debut in a 1-0 away win over Sheffield United on 27 September 2020.
-Poveda featured sixteen times for Leeds throughout the 20/21 season.
+He made his Premier League debut in a 1–0 away win over Sheffield United on 27 September 2020.
+Poveda featured sixteen times for Leeds throughout the 2020–21 season.

+Poveda was released by Leeds in June 2024 at the conclusion of his contract.